sergiocollado/potpourri/Notes_on_Embedded_Systems/Notes_on_safety_terminology.md

 ## TEST TYPES:

 ### Functional testing
-Functinal testing focus on the correctness of the system in perfom its expected task.
+Functinal testing focus on the correctness of the system, and that it perfom as expected.

 ### Testing on Non-functional characteristics
 There are things aside the main functionality that also are required, those migth be: data or communitcations throughput.
 User interfaces, performance, usability, scalability, safety, security, robustnes, avalibility, manteanability ..

 ## Structure or Architectural Testing.
+It is also knwon as a **white-box** testing.
 Is the evaluation of some parameters of stadistics of the system, as for example how complex it is (ciclomatix complexity), the number of control flow structures (if, else, for, while)... and evaluation of the system, with the knoledge of its inner workings.

 ## Testing related with changes: Re-testing and Regression testing.
 When doing the test sets, failded test, must be repeated to assert them, and exclude the possibility of a  possible error due to the context, conditions, equipment used, ....